 Bess Frost, PhD, an associate professor in Cell Systems and Anatomy, and her team recently discovered that an inflammatory trigger, like one present during viral infections, is elevated in Alzheimer’s — but this inflammatory trigger isn’t from our time.

 Ozempic isn’t the only exciting diabetes medication out there on the market.
-Sodium-glucose cotransporter-2 inhibitors have a multitude of potential health benefits, said Carolina Solis-Herrera, associate professor of medicine and chief of the Division of Endocrinology.
+Sodium-glucose cotransporter-2 inhibitors have a multitude of potential health benefits, said Carolina Solis-Herrera, MD, associate professor of medicine and chief of the Division of Endocrinology.
 She also serves as medical director of Diabetes, Obesity and Metabolic Health.

 Episode 7: Treating pre-diabetes